Don Ihde

 Don Ihde (/ˈaɪdi/; January 14, 1934 – January 17, 2024) was an American philosopher of science and technology.
 In 1979 he wrote what is often identified as the first North American work on philosophy of technology, Technics and Praxis.

 Before his retirement, Ihde was Distinguished Professor of Philosophy at the State University of New York at Stony Brook.
 In 2013 Ihde received the Golden Eurydice Award.

 Ihde was the author of over twenty original books and the editor of many others.
 He gave numerous lectures and seminars internationally, and some of his books and articles have appeared in a dozen languages.

-Ihde died on January 17, 2024, three days after his 90th birthday.
+Ihde died on January 17, 2024, aged 90.

 Major concepts and thought

 Postphenomenology

-Don Ihde uses the methodological tools of phenomenology to analyse technology, and specifically the relations between humans and technological artefacts.
+Don Ihde uses the methodological tools of phenomenology and postphenomenology to analyse technology, and specifically the relations between humans and technological artefacts.
 Rather than thinking about technology as an abstract category, postphenomenological analysis looks at actual artefacts and the way they interact with users.
 Technologies, according to this view, mediate our relationship to the world, influencing the way we see it, understand it, and act on it.
 Other important authors in the field of postphenomenology are Peter-Paul Verbeek and Robert Rosenberger.